metabase/metabase/docs/developers-guide/driver-changelog.md

   Honey SQL version) has been removed; replace all usages with the two-arity version.
 Honey SQL 2 has been the only supported version since Metabase 0.49.0.

-## Metabase 0.50.12

-- `:foreign-keys` driver feature was removed. `:metadata/keys-constraints` should be set to false in drivers that support do not support foreign key relationships reporting during sync.
-Implicit joins and column remaps are now dependent on `:left-join` instead.
-All join features are now enabled for `:sql` based drivers.
+- `:foreign-keys` driver feature was removed. `:metadata/keys-constraints` should be used for drivers that support foreign key relationships reporting during sync.
+Implicit joins are now dependent on `:left-join` instead.
+Feature's default value is true for `:sql` based drivers.
+All join features are now enabled for `:sql` based drivers by default.
 Previously those were dependent on `:foreign-keys`.
-If your driver does support `:left-join` also remapping and implicit joins tests will run on it.
+If your driver does support `:left-join`, also remapping and implicit joins tests will run with it.

-- `:parameterized-sql` feature was added to distinguish drivers that are not capable of that in tests.
+- `:parameterized-sql` driver feature was added to distinguish drivers that are not capable of that in tests.
 Currently that is `:sparksql`.

 ## Metabase 0.50.0